The Best Substrate for Planted Tanks – 2020 Reviews & Guide 🏅

 7. Seachem Florite - Reliable Clay Based Substrate

 Seachem Flourite is a clay based substrate that you will not need to replace over time in your aquarium.
 It comes in several colors and grain types so you can find the substrate that works for you with this brand.
-Being clay based, it will not alter your tank chemistry so you can use supplements to adjust your parameters as necessary.
+Seachem Flourite is clay based, it will not alter your tank chemistry so you can use supplements to adjust your parameters as necessary.

-It is not nutrient loaded like say ADA or Mr. Aqua, but that also means that you will not experience the algae outbreaks that these substrates experience during the first couple of months.
+Seachem Flourite is not nutrient loaded like say ADA or Mr. Aqua, but that also means that you will not experience the algae outbreaks that these substrates experience during the first couple of months.
 It is also not suited for bottom dwellers given it's sharp structure.
 That can be a bit of downer if you are are into bottom dwelling fish like Corys.
+Seachem Flourite a great looking natural soil for people looking to do a natural looking planted aquarium with water column feeding plants.

 - Several colors and types available